yanwei1983/luatinkerE/README.md

 0xE=14, ^_^

-we use Variadic Template and index_sequence, SFINAE enable_if and type_traits, tuple, function, forward_ref, decltype(auto), and more
+we use Variadic Template and index_sequence, SFINAE enable_if and type_traits, tuple, function, forward_ref, decltype(auto), and more in c++11/14

 complied with vc2015,gcc5.3,clang3.8